MicrosoftDocs/webview2-win32-reference/1-0-674-prerelease/icorewebview2experimentalcompositioncontroller.md

 [remove_CursorChanged](#remove_cursorchanged) | Remove an event handler previously added with add_CursorChanged.
 [SendMouseInput](#sendmouseinput) | If eventKind is COREWEBVIEW2_MOUSE_EVENT_KIND_HORIZONTAL_WHEEL or COREWEBVIEW2_MOUSE_EVENT_KIND_WHEEL, then mouseData specifies the amount of wheel movement.
 [SendPointerInput](#sendpointerinput) | SendPointerInput accepts touch or pen pointer input of types defined in COREWEBVIEW2_POINTER_EVENT_KIND.
-[COREWEBVIEW2_COOKIE_SAME_SITE_KIND](#corewebview2_cookie_same_site_kind) | Kind of cookie SameSite status used in the ICoreWebView2ExperimentalCookie interface.
+[COREWEBVIEW2_BOUNDS_MODE](#corewebview2_bounds_mode) | Mode for how the Bounds property is interpreted in relation to the RasterizationScale property.
+[COREWEBVIEW2_HOST_RESOURCE_ACCESS_KIND](#corewebview2_host_resource_access_kind) | Kind of cross origin resource access allowed for host resources during download.
 [COREWEBVIEW2_MATRIX_4X4](#corewebview2_matrix_4x4) | Matrix that represents a 3D transform.
 [COREWEBVIEW2_MOUSE_EVENT_KIND](#corewebview2_mouse_event_kind) | Mouse event type used by SendMouseInput to convey the type of mouse event being sent to WebView.
 [COREWEBVIEW2_MOUSE_EVENT_VIRTUAL_KEYS](#corewebview2_mouse_event_virtual_keys) | Mouse event virtual keys associated with a COREWEBVIEW2_MOUSE_EVENT_KIND for SendMouseInput.
 [COREWEBVIEW2_POINTER_EVENT_KIND](#corewebview2_pointer_event_kind) | Pointer event type used by SendPointerInput to convey the type of pointer event being sent to WebView.

-An object implementing the ICoreWebView2ExperimentalCompositionController interface will also implement [ICoreWebView2Controller](icorewebview2controller.md).
-Callers are expected to use [ICoreWebView2Controller](icorewebview2controller.md) for resizing, visibility, focus, and so on, and then use ICoreWebView2ExperimentalCompositionController to connect to a composition tree and provide input meant for the WebView.
+An object implementing the [ICoreWebView2ExperimentalCompositionController](#icorewebview2experimentalcompositioncontroller) interface will also implement [ICoreWebView2Controller](icorewebview2controller.md).
+Callers are expected to use [ICoreWebView2Controller](icorewebview2controller.md) for resizing, visibility, focus, and so on, and then use [ICoreWebView2ExperimentalCompositionController](#icorewebview2experimentalcompositioncontroller) to connect to a composition tree and provide input meant for the WebView.

 ## Members